MarkPearlCoZa/Blog_General/_posts/2015-05-09-Frustrations-In-Learning.md

 Deciding on which ergonomic keyboard to get was tough.
 There are a lot of choices.
 After much research and consultation I eventually settled on the [Kinesis Advantage Pro](https://www.kinesis-ergo.com/shop/advantage-pro-for-pc-mac/).
 It met my 3 main criteria:

 1) I wanted something fully hardware re-programable
-2) It needed a split key layout - I liked the idea of moving most of the special function keys to my thumbs instead of my pinkies
+2) It needed a split key layout
 3) I had to be able get it now!

 Before placing an order for my new keyboard I read and watched several reviews on it.
 What eventually swayed me was feedback from a developer who had purchased and tested several keyboards - in particular I liked the fact that he was doing similar work to myself and had probably faced the same challenges.
 So I took the plunge and placed an order on Amazon.
 It was exciting.